 Before you push the staging website to your production website with WP Staging Pro it’s necessary that the WordPress version on production and staging site are both identical.

-If you are not able to automatically update WordPress because you do not get the WordPress update notification or due to any other reason, you can update WordPress manually by following the steps below:
+If you are not able to automatically update WordPress because of not getting the WordPress update notification or because of any other reason, you can update WordPress manually by following the steps below:

 1. Back up WordPress

 Before you update WordPress, it’s recommended to create a backup of your entire website.